 Over the last several decades, environmental issues have become an integral part of corporate decision making.
 Concern for the environment has led to legislation and regulation that have significantly increased the cost of doing business.
 These, in turn, have spawned expensive litigation over compliance, corrective action costs, and natural resource damages.
 Economic analysis can help companies respond to legal and regulatory challenges in a way that minimizes these costs.

 Legislation and Regulation

 Economic principles can support the effective implementation of environmental objectives.
 Evaluation of the costs and benefits of alternative pollution control strategies and projections of the economic consequences of alternative actions can aid in setting environmental priorities.
 Optimal use of emissions trading and other market incentives can also help to manage future risks and maximize the effectiveness of corporate environmental strategies.
-EI economists have performed analyses for clients and published articles on the appropriate techniques for projecting the future costs and benefits of environmental actions as well as on emerging tools for assessing and controlling the financial risks of environmental management.
+Secretariat Economists professionals have performed analyses for clients and published articles on the appropriate techniques for projecting the future costs and benefits of environmental actions as well as on emerging tools for assessing and controlling the financial risks of environmental management.